What is a radius?

-The radius of a circle is the distance from the center point to the edge of the circle.
-It’s the same distance anywhere on the circle, because the circle has radial symmetry.
 So it doesn’t matter where you measure the radius on the circle, and if you know one radius measurement for a circle, then you know all of them.
 Try it for yourself and see!
+Each radius is a line segment reaching from the center of the circle to the perimeter.

 But suppose you *don’t* know the radius of this circle?
 Suppose all you know is that the circumference is 30 centimeters?